Rwanda Court Upholds Election Ban On Opposition Politician - UrduPoint

 Rwanda Court Upholds Election Ban On Opposition Politician

-Kigali, (APP - UrduPoint / Pakistan Point News - 13th Mar, 2024) A Rwandan court on Wednesday found opposition leader and government critic Victoire Ingabire ineligible to run in the July presidential elections because of previous convictions for terrorism and genocide denial.
+Kigali, (APP - UrduPoint / Pakistan Point News - 13th Mar, 2024) A Rwandan court on Wednesday found opposition leader and dissident Victoire Ingabire ineligible to run in the July presidential polls because of previous convictions for terrorism and genocide denial.

+A fierce critic of Rwanda's long-ruling President Paul Kagame, Ingabire spent eight years in prison before receiving a presidential pardon in 2018 that cut short her 15-year sentence.

+She had asked the Kigali high court to allow her to contest the July 15 polls despite a legal ban on convicted candidates who have been jailed for six months or longer.

+"The court finds that Ingabire's request to have her conviction removed is not accepted," a judge said, reading out the decision.

 "I disagree with this ruling.
 It is clearly politicised.
-We still have a country where the courts are still not independent," she told AFP after the Kigali high court ruling.
+We still have a country where the courts are still not independent," Ingabire told AFP after the court decision.

-A fierce critic of Rwanda's long-ruling President Paul Kagame, Ingabire spent eight years in prison before receiving a presidential pardon in 2018.
+According to Rwandan law, she will be allowed to appeal the ruling only after two years.

 The polls are widely expected to return Kagame to office for a fourth seven-year term, after he presided over controversial constitution amendments allowing him to potentially rule until 2034.